 As time passes, evidence may dissipate or become lost or unavailable, thereby making investigation, possible prosecution, disciplinary proceedings, or obtaining protection from abuse orders related to the incident more difficult.
-If a victim chooses not to make a complaint regarding an incident, he or she nevertheless should consider speaking with the Dean of the College, Wroxton College staff, FDU-Campus Public Safety or law enforcement to preserve evidence in the event that the victim changes her/his mind at a later date.
+If a victim chooses not to make a complaint regarding an incident, he or she nevertheless should consider speaking with the Director of Student Services, other Vancouver Campus staff, University Public Safety, or law enforcement to preserve evidence in the event that the victim changes her/his mind at a later date.

 If a report of domestic violence, dating violence, sexual assault or stalking is reported to the University, the below are the procedures that the University will follow as well.
-The standard of evidence that will be used during any student judicial hearing on campus arising from such a report is preponderance of the evidence.
+The standard of evidence that will be used during any student adjudication on campus arising from such a report is preponderance of the evidence.